RoobinGood/esencia/README.md

 #### View.getClosestView()

-`View.getClosestView` returns view that attached to the closest element with class `.view-attached`.
+`View.getClosestView` returns view that attached to the closest element with class `.esencia-view`.

 #### Manage nested views example